-Before concerned readership inundates my inbox with Buzzfeed articles on how to be kinder to myself, understand that mug-brownies and GIFs from “The Office” are a shallow retaliation to anxiety that causes an autoimmune response.
+Before concerned readership inundates my inbox with Buzzfeed listicles on how to be kinder to myself, understand that mug-brownies and GIFs from “The Office” are a shallow response to anxiety capable of causing an autoimmune response.

-“Self care” now seems so ubiquitous with Lush-brand cosmetics and coloring books bizarrely marketed to adults, that one has to ask: how many cups of herbal tea will finally make us happy?
+“Self care” now seems ubiquitous with Lush-brand cosmetics and coloring books marketed to adults.
+One has to ask: how many cups of herbal tea will finally make us happy?
 At what point will that facemask break a five-year cycle of constant crying?
 Is the kind of “self-care” which we’ve been marketed an effective way to medicate an otherwise-poor lifestyle?

 Most stress that college students face is, with a handful of exceptions, performance-based.
 We are under enormous pressure to aggregate a high GPA, to assemble an impressive-looking resume of activities and internships, to accumulate a roster of colleagues with who to network.
 Productivity of professional development is the guiding principle of economic success in a competitive economy, so says all conventional wisdom.
 So says capitalism, that’s all that matters anyway.

 In a world where our self-worth is based on how successfully we can monetize everything that we can do, it’s no wonder we’re all descending into madness.
 And while “carving out time for happiness” is as valid a self-care strategy as it is widely-extolled, it’s just contradictory to an unchallenged social standard that views hobbies and friends as footnotes.